Imagimm-CIML/SAPHIR/README.md

  *Overlay channels*
 <br>
 ##### Cropped ROIs : <br>
 The ROIs selected on the plot can be displayed below the image on the "**ROIs**" box.
-You can modify the size of the crop with a slider.
+You can modify the size of the crop with a slider (1).
 The ROIs are displayed in the viewer with their ID to identify them.
+To see an other cell, click on the raw.
+(2)

 <img width="588" alt="cropRoi" src="https://user-images.githubusercontent.com/62395414/86773219-a9199280-c055-11ea-869d-e842e047501f.png">